 Looking for more information about the area's natural habitat?
-The park is also home to a small Education Center, which is open Thursdays through Mondays from 9am to 5pm.
+The park is also home to a small Education Center, which is open Thursdays through Mondays.
+The park is closed on Tuesdays and Wednesdays.

 Insider's tip: Clocking in at just over one mile, the Hawk's Bluff trail in Jensen Beach is home to five different habitats.
 Also, try to book a guided canoe or kayak tour.

 Address: 2541 South East Walton Road, Port St. Lucie, Florida